 When you file bankruptcy a “bankruptcy estate” is created.
 It is an entity similar to a Trust or Corporation.
 The estate is comprised of all property you own or have rights to.
-Under some circumstances property that you have transferred, or property that you become entitled to after the bankruptcy is filed, may also be property of the estate.
+Under some circumstances, property that you have transferred, or property that you become entitled to after the bankruptcy is filed, may also be the property of the estate.
 You do not have the right the sell, transfer, or encumber that property until it is no longer property of the estate.
 The property is usually no longer property of the estate when the case is closed.
 Generally, the case is closed shortly after you receive your discharge.
-However, under some circumstances the case can be kept open for administration of assets even though you have received your discharge.
-In most cases the property will probably never leave your possession and you’ll be allowed to keep it, this is because of the “exemptions”.
+However, under some circumstances, the case can be kept open for administration of assets even though you have received your discharge.
+In most cases, the property will probably never leave your possession and you’ll be allowed to keep it, this is because of the “exemptions”.

 Property that you currently own.

-Upon filing bankruptcy essentially everything you own or have rights to will become property of the “bankruptcy estate”.
+Upon filing bankruptcy essentially everything you own or have rights to will become the property of the “bankruptcy estate”.

 Property that you have transferred.

 Some payments made to creditors within 90 days of filing may be pulled back into the estate, or 1 year if the payment was made to an “insider” (e.g., relative).
 Transfers made within the last four years that violate the Uniform Fraudulent Transfers Act may be undone (generally a transfer made for less than economic value while you were insolvent).

 Property that you become entitled to in the future.